Trust, then Verify: CPA values well-researched second opinion prior to purchasing firm

 When experienced accountant Lisa Mayo was approached about buying another firm, she turned to the UGA SBDC not as an expert—but as a client.
 With guidance from SBDC consultant Rick McMurtrey, Mayo carefully evaluated the opportunity, purchased the practice, expanded into a larger space, and grew Mayo & Associates into a thriving full-service firm with rapidly increasing revenue and staff.

-Federal restaurant revitalization fund supports Americus Staple
+Federal restaurant revitalization fund supports Americus staple

 For nearly three decades, Gladys’ Kitchen has been a beloved cornerstone of the Americus community.
 When the COVID-19 pandemic forced the country-style restaurant to close its doors, owner Tracia Tullis adapted with drive‑through service and, with support from the UGA SBDC, secured federal relief funding to retain employees, remodel the space and reopen stronger—ensuring the family‑run institution continues serving its community for generations to come.